LucJosin/on_audio_query/README.md

 `on_audio_query` is a [Flutter](https://flutter.dev/) Plugin used to query audios/songs 🎶 infos [title, artist, album, etc..] from device storage. <br>

+This Plugin only query songs from device, if you want edit these audios use: [on_audio_edit](https://github.com/LucasPJS/on_audio_edit)

 ## Help:

 **Any problem?
 [Issues](https://github.com/LucasPJS/on_audio_query/issues)** <br>